adhamhshm/workhaven-mobile-app/README.md

 # WorkHaven Mobile App

 React Native crash course for creating a job search platform application to find your dream jobs around the world.
-The API for the application is retrieved from [JSearch](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch) via Rapid API
+The API for the application is retrieved from [JSearch](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch) via Rapid API.

 ![WorkHaven Screens](screenshots/workhaven-screenshots.png)